chris-german/Hoffman2Tutorials/README.md

 The Hoffman2 Cluster is a group of computing nodes that consists of over 1,200 64-bit nodes and 13,340 cores.
 It has an aggergate of over 50TB of memory.
-It consists of login nodes and compute nodes.
+It consists of **login nodes** and **compute nodes**.
 Login nodes are where you can organize data (install packages, arrange data) and submit jobs and compute nodes are where computer-intensive tasks are run.

 Account Creation
 ----------------